lambdaclass/concrete/docs/CLAIMS_TODAY.md

 **Claim class:** Enforced.
 The program cannot violate these and compile.

+**Known exception under active tracking (2026-06-09): returned references from stdlib APIs.** Borrow-block references are scoped and frozen correctly, but the current checker does not yet track provenance for references returned by function calls and wrapped in aggregates such as `Option<&T>` or `Option<&mut T>`.
+Existing stdlib APIs including `HashMap::get`, `HashMap::get_mut`, `OrderedMap::get`, `Vec::get`, `Slice::get`, `Deque::get`, and `BinaryHeap::peek` expose this shape.
+A saved reference can survive an owner mutation that reallocates, removes, or reuses storage.
+This is tracked by `examples/known_holes/returned_ref_provenance_{map,vec}/` and `scripts/tests/check_returned_ref_provenance.sh`.
+Until scalar `from(param)` returned-reference provenance lands and aggregate-wrapped refs are rejected, "No dangling safe reference" means borrow-block references and does not claim soundness for aggregate-wrapped returned refs from these APIs.

 **What enforced does NOT cover:**
 - Runtime bounds checking (array access through checked APIs returns `Option`; unchecked is UB)
 - Integer overflow (wraps silently — runtime property)